great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ### 5. Save your edited Checkpoint

-Once you have made all of the changes you planned to implement and your last `test_yaml_config()` check passed, you are ready to save the Checkpoint you've created.
+Once you have made all the changes you planned to implement and your last `test_yaml_config()` check passed, you are ready to save the Checkpoint you've created.
 At this point, run the remaining cells in your Jupyter Notebook.

 Your checkpoint will be saved by the cell that contains the command: